NUS-CG3207/lab-manuals/lab2/lab2.md

 *   Ensure the top-level module for synthesis is TOP (TOP.vhd) for synthesis (by right-clicking the file under Design Sources).
 *   Ensure that the top-level module is test\_Wrapper (test\_Wrapper.v) for simulation (by right-clicking the file under Simulation Sources) - this is especially important as Vivado might pick up TOP as top-level module for simulation, which is wrong.
 *   You might also need to modify CLK\_DIV\_BITS in TOP.vhd depending on the processor clock speed you want to achieve (keep it to a low number like 5 if you are using UART).
-This need not be changed for simulation as TOP.vhd is not simulated.
+This need not be changed for simulation as TOP_.vhd is not simulated.

 *   Read the comments (especially about the input and output ports / interfaces) in the Wrapper.v carefully.

-$It is a good idea to delay importing the constraints file and the TOP\_<board>.vhd file until you are ready to test on hardware.
+^{$}It is a good idea to delay importing the constraints file and the TOP\_<board>.vhd file until you are ready to test on hardware.
 Not having the constraints file during the design / simulation phase can help avoid some warnings related to synthesis when you try synthesizing a module that does not have the interfaces specified in the constraints file.

-Wrapper.v is almost identical to that of the ARM version.
+Wrapper.v for ARM and RISC-V are almost identical.
 The only real difference is in the memory map.
-A signal MemRead has also been added for better functionality of UART.
-The TOP\_<board>.vhd is identical to that of the ARM version.

 ## Design Requirements